 Starbucks is in many ways the easiest of the companies to understand when it comes to what next happens to its profits shifted from the UK.
 The royalties it pays from the UK go to the Netherlands, where as already noted a secret deal with the Dutch tax authorities means that little tax is paid there.
 Starbucks admits that half the royalties then go to the USA – presumably how they end up with an overall claimed tax rate of 16 per cent on the royalties paid, which is still less than the UK rate, of course.
 Those left in the Netherlands appear to attract very little tax at all.
 The recurring role of the Netherlands as a tax haven in this story should be noted.

 The remaining benefits of the trading Reuters says Starbucks conduct to shift profits, whether in overpriced coffee or interest paid, appear to end up in the Swiss Canton of Vaud, where the tax rate is 12 per cent.
 Because Vaud does not require companies like Starbucks subsidiaries to place accounts on public record we have no idea what happens to the profits recorded there.
 They may of course be remitted to the USA, but given Starbucks has an overall tax rate outside the US some 12 per cent lower than it pays there, and remitting profit to the US only increases its US tax, that seems unlikely.
-Starbucks may not use Bermuda or Cayman to hide its funds from its shareholders in tax havens outside the USA, but the Netherlands and Switzerland do the job for them just as well.
+Starbucks may not use Bermuda or Cayman to locate funds in low tax jurisdictions outside the USA, but the Netherlands and Switzerland do the job for them just as well.

 Amazon’s profits go to Luxembourg because that is where Amazon Sarl, which runs Amazon.co.uk, records them.
 There they may be paid on to Amazon Europe Holding Technologies SCS, Amazon Sarl’s holding company, also based in Luxembourg.
 According to evidence supplied to the House of Commons Public Accounts Committee, the unaudited accounts for Amazon Europe Holding Technologies SCS for 2011 showed a profit of €301.8 million and no tax payments.
 Since the UK is responsible for 25 per cent of all Amazon sales outside the USA, a good chunk of that profit is surely derived from the UK, and it looks likely that Amazon pays little or no tax on it.